Florence Lockwood: Other political activities

-She was also involved in local politics more broadly.
-She was President of Colne Valley Women’s Liberal Association and served on the Huddersfield Liberal Executive.
+Lockwood was also involved in local politics more broadly.
+She was President of Colne Valley Women's Liberal Association and served on the Huddersfield Liberal Executive.
 She was also President of Linthwaite District Nursing Association and worked as a Poor Law Guardian.
 During the First World War, her beliefs changed, and she became an ardent pacifist, rejected liberalism, and converted to socialism.
-She attended Women's Peace Crusade and Women’s International League meetings and was on the executive of the Huddersfield branch of the Union of Democratic Control.
+She attended Women's Peace Crusade and Women's International League meetings and was on the executive of the Huddersfield branch of the Union of Democratic Control.
 She had retired from political work by around 1921.

 Art

 Lockwood retained her gift for sketching and painting throughout her life.
 She was vice-president of Huddersfield Art Society and exhibited her work locally.
-Using her artistic talents, she designed and embroidered the NUWSS branch’s ‘Votes for Women’ suffrage banner which depicted the Colne Valley.
-The banner was completed in 1911 and is now held in Huddersfield’s Tolson Museum.
+Using her artistic talents, she designed and embroidered the NUWSS branch's 'Votes for Women' suffrage banner which depicted the Colne Valley.
+The banner was completed in 1911 and is now held in Huddersfield's Tolson Museum.

-Later Life
+Later life

 When her husband Josiah Lockwood died in 1924 she moved to London.
 She died in London in 1937.

-Written Works
+Written works

 Florence Lockwood kept a diary throughout her whole life, and the diaries for 1914-1920 survive.
 Both her unpublished and published works are held at West Yorkshire Archives and Leeds University Archives.